Boosting employment for people with a learning disability

 Project Background

-Meet our Facilitator: Soracha Cashman
+Meet Our Facilitator: Soracha Cashman

 I am a cognitive neuropsychologist by training and have a background consulting in the voluntary sector and the private care sector.
 I’m based Eryri (Snowdonia) in North Wales.
 I’m Irish and have lived in Wales for about 25 years.
 I spent the last 12 months working with IMPACT in Gwynedd, North Wales, delivering a Demonstrator Project focused on ‘supporting the embedding of a new model of Home Care’ across the county.